JamesVillanueva-Dev/JamesVillanueva-Dev/README.md

-## Hi there 👋
+## Hi there, I'm James 👋

 I am a UC San Diego Computer Science Student and currently pursuing a Bachelors.

 Email: jvillan314@gmail.com

+I am very familiar with C and Java.

 You can find my portfolio in this link: [My Portfolio](https://jamesvillanueva-dev.github.io/Portfolio/)

-Currently looking for interships.
+Currently looking for internships.
 <!--
 **JamesVillanueva-Dev/JamesVillanueva-Dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.